 - (a) If the Final Apportionment request is equal to or less than the Preliminary Apportionment, the Board shall convert the Preliminary Apportionment to a Final Apportionment.
 The difference in the Final Apportionment and the Preliminary Apportionment shall be transferred to the Unrestricted Fund in the 2002 (or 2004, as appropriate) Critically Overcrowded School Facilities Account.
 The Final Apportionment shall become the full and final apportionment for the project. - (b) If the Final Apportionment request is greater than the Preliminary Apportionment, the Board shall: - (1) Convert the Preliminary Apportionment to a Final Apportionment, if the balance in the Unrestricted Fund in the 2002 (or 2004, as appropriate) Critically Overcrowded School Facilities Account is greater than the difference in the Final Apportionment and the Preliminary Apportionment.
 The difference in the Final Apportionment and the Preliminary Apportionment shall be transferred from the Unrestricted Fund in the 2002 (or 2004, as appropriate) Critically Overcrowded School Facilities Account and converted to a Final Apportionment for the project.
 The combined Final Apportionments shall become the full and final apportionment for the project. - (2) Convert the Preliminary Apportionment to a Final Apportionment, if the balance in the Unrestricted Fund in the 2002 (or 2004, as appropriate) Critically Overcrowded School Facilities Account is less than the difference in the Final Apportionment and the Preliminary Apportionment.
+The balance of the Unrestricted Fund in the 2002 (or 2004, as appropriate) Critically Overcrowded School Facilities Account shall be converted to a Final Apportionment for the project.
 Any amount of the Final Apportionment request not converted to a Final Apportionment shall be placed on a Final Apportionment Unfunded List and may be converted to a Final Apportionment at a later date pursuant to the provisions of Section 1859.150.1.